 - When: Wednesday, October 16, 2019.

 - Scholarships: Used by scholarship programs, including the National Merit® Scholarship Program, to look for eligible students(Juniors only)

 (Note, Pg 29 has list of acceptable calculators for Calculator portion of Math test)

 Also, please review the below presentation that will walk you through the PSAT online score reporting system.

 Each slide has notes for a more detailed description:

-** If you need a fee waiver for any of the above exams please contact your guidance counselor **
+** If you need a fee waiver for the SAT/ACT please contact the community liaison, Mrs. Sanchez in SSC **